bklevence/bklevence.github.io/_tools/3dp-printing.md

 Tolerances for 1x1x1 cube test: X Y Z

-## FormLabs 2?
-Super interesting printer, not student friendly.
-I spent 2 months servicing one that a student almost broke the year before I got to NVD.
-Definitely get a good UV box or clean sunny space.

-- [ ] Inventory Material
-- [ ] Write up checklist for proper handling

 ## Monoprice Maker Mini V2

 Decent printer that I use at home directly off my PC with CURA.
 May set up Octoprint once I have a good location for the printer.